Small Cell Lung Cancer (SCLC) Tissue Samples

 • Blood tests: Complete blood count: CBC provides information about the type and count of different types of blood cells, serum electrolytes, kidney function, and liver function.
 In some cases, these tests may identify the site of metastasis.
 These tests are also important to assess the organ functions before starting treatment.

 • MRI: MRI is an imaging technique used to produce high-quality images of the inside of the body.
-A series of detailed pictures of areas inside the body are taken from different angles.
+Researchers take a series of detailed pictures of areas inside the body from different angles.
 The difference between an MRI and CT scan is that MRI uses magnetic waves, whereas CT scan uses X-rays for the procedure.

-• PET scan: A small amount of radioactive material is injected into the bloodstream and measures the metabolism of the organs to see if the cancer has spread.
+• PET scan: A healthcare provider injects a small amount of radioactive material into the bloodstream and measures the metabolism of the organs to see if the cancer has spread.

 • Video-assisted thoracoscopy (VATS): A doctor will insert a lighted tube with a video camera through small openings in the chest.
 It’s a way to look at the lungs and other tissue.
-A biopsy may also be done.
+A doctor may also perform a biopsy.

 • Endobronchial ultrasound (EBUS): A doctor inserts a flexible tube with a video camera and an ultrasound attached, through your mouth and into your windpipe and lungs.
 They can look at the lungs and lymph nodes nearby and can take a biopsy of the tissue.